Stacy Mitchhart

 Stacy Mitchhart (born February 16, 1959) is an American blues guitarist.

-Mitchhart began his professional career in Cincinnati, Ohio, playing the club circuit there and gaining widespread attention in the early 1990s.
-In 1996, he moved to Nashville to take up residence as house band at the Bourbon Street Blues and Boogie Bar in famous Printer's Alley.
+He began his professional career in Cincinnati, Ohio playing the club circuit there and gaining widespread attention in the early 1990s.
+In 1996, he moved to Nashville taking up residence as part of the house band at the Bourbon Street Blues and Boogie Bar in famous Printer's Alley, in downtown Nashville.

-In 2003, Mitchhart received the Albert King Most Promising Guitarist Award at the Blues Foundation's International Blues Challenge in Memphis, Tennessee.
+In 2003, Mitchhart received the Albert King Most Promising Guitarist Award at the Blues Foundation's International Blues Challenge in Memphis.
 His album, Gotta Get The Feeling Back Again album was considered for a Grammy Award in 2008.
-Mitchhart was inducted into the South Canadian Blues Hall Of Fame in 2016.
+He was inducted into the South Canadian Blues Hall Of Fame in 2016.

-He is married to Tawana Mitchhart, and has three adopted children: Kenzie, Milan, and CJ.
-They currently reside in Nashville, Tennessee.
+He is married to Tawana Mitchhart and they have three adopted children: Kenzie, Milan, and CJ.
+They live in Nashville.
+In addition to playing music he is a luthier who makes cigar box guitars which he plays and sells to support his wife's charity.